vulich/517ApplicationProject/milestone_1/README.md

 For this milestone I did ridge regression on the red wine dataset.
 I used the python package scikit-learn to do the regression and matplotlib to create plots.
 To choose the hyperparameter lambda in the ridge regression, I calculated the 10-fold cross-validation mean squared error for various values of lambda and chose the lambda that minimized the error.
 ![this plot](https://raw.githubusercontent.com/vulich/517ApplicationProject/master/milestone_1/Plots/hyperparameter_selection.png)

 The best lambda was .567.
 After learning lambda, I used the entire dataset to train an estimator and saved it to a file so that it can be easily used to get predictions of the quality of other wines.
-This achieved a 10-Fold cross validation error of 0.434063.
+This achieved a 10-Fold cross validation mean squared error of 0.434063.
+Looking at the fitted coefficients suggests that low volatile acidity, low chlorides, and high sulfates are the most important of the measured features in determining a good wine.

 ## To run the code
 To run the code in this folder, you need to have python 3.6, scikit-learn, and matplotlib.
 Download the dataset from [here](https://archive.ics.uci.edu/ml/datasets/wine+quality) and place winequality-red.csv in the dataset folder.
 Run regression.py to learn a ridge regression estimator from the data and generate the plot above.